Here’s How Wine is Made in Southern France: Grape Harvest

 The Next Chapter: Turning Grapes into Wine

-The next vinification phase begins after the grapes are carefully harvested and sorted.
-This is where the true transformation happens, as the grapes become the wine that will eventually fill your glass.
+With the grapes carefully harvested and sorted, the next phase—vinification—begins.
+This is where the true transformation happens, as the grapes start to become the wine that will eventually fill your glass.
 Each step, from fermentation to aging, is critical in shaping the final product’s flavor, structure, and complexity.
-But the intricacies of this process are a story of their own, one that we’ll explore in an upcoming blog post.
+But the intricacies of this process are a story of their own, one that we’ll explore in an upcoming blog.
+Stay tuned as we dive into the art of turning fruit into fine wine.

-Here is a simple timeline for the grape harvesting processย
+Here’s a simple timeline for the grape harvesting process with key stages and dates:

 Grape Ripening